How to Insure a Motorcycle [USA Edition]

 Most motorcycle insurers will include these standard options in your coverage:

-3. Medical payments (MedPay) – MedPay supplements yours and your passengers’ medical bills – no matter who was at fault.
+- Medical payments (MedPay) – MedPay supplements you and your passengers’ medical bills – no matter who was at fault.
 MedPay comes in handy because it also covers copays and deductibles.
 However, it isn’t available in all states.

 PRO TIP: If both PIP and MedPay are available in your state, PIP is typically the better option because it covers more.

 So, you’ve got your liability coverage and standard motorcycle insurance coverage options in the bag.
 But, is it really enough?

 Here at Damon, we’re inclined to say no. While the Damon HyperSport may be the safest motorcycle the world has ever seen, you can bet your bottom dollar that the Damon team adds extra options to their insurance coverage.